 First, you need to assess your business plan to make sure that your idea is complete and that you can move to the next step.
 If you don't know where to start creating your business plan, you may want to use a guideline.

 Depending on your business and how you start it, you may need to borrow money.
 If you don’t need too much investment, you may ask for a microloan.
 Depending on your project, you may have a variety of choices from various government agencies set up to help with the small business.
 Keep in mind that many loans are dedicated to permanent residents and citizens.

 Now that you have worked around financing, the next move is to choose your company's structure.
 There are four types of businesses that you can select from Sole Proprietorship, Partnership, Corporation, and Co-operative.
 If you don’t know which one will suit your business best, you can use this useful information article to guide you through the pros and cons of these structures before you register your business.

 Another crucial area of concern is the laws and regulations related to your industry.
 You can use the services of a lawyer to help you with these points.
 Both lawyers and accountants can help you upstream in the process, as they can also advise you on the business structure that may work best for you.

 Last but not least, insurance is a point you don’t want to neglect, to limit the impact of something going wrong.

 Not sure you want to be an entrepreneur?

 Small businesses are big in Canada!
 You may not feel ready to start your own business, but you will want to keep looking at small companies as you look for a job: in 2015, 70.5% Canada's workforce worked for a small company.

-Moreover, if you feel like you need support for your project, BC Talents can help you with our mentorship program!
+Moreover, if you feel like you need support for your project, Canada Talents can help you with our mentorship program!